codr7/alisp/README.md

 - Bool: Any - Boolean values
 - Func: Any Target - Functions as values
 - Int: Any Num - Integer values
+- List - List values
 - Meta: Any - Types as values
 - Multi: Any Target - Dispatchers as values
-- Nil: Any - Missing values
+- Nil: Any List - Missing values
-- Pair: Any - Pair values
+- Pair: Any List - Pair values
 - Prim: Any - Primitives as values
 - Reg: Any - Registers as values
 - Target: Any - Callable values